jdittrich/userNeedResearchBook/text/allURBook.md

 # About this text

-This book is written for all who want to design product according to the needs of human beings.
-This text teaches you how to find potential users and find out about their activities, motivations and problems.
+This book is written for all those who want to design products according to the needs of human beings.
+This text teaches you how to find potential users and how to find out about their activities, motivations and problems.
 I demonstrate how to analyze the gathered data in a way that makes it usable and useful for you design process.

-To have knowledge about the how and why of the users work allows you to create innovative products that meet the users’s needs.
-As well you can use this knowledge to improve existing products using your insights.
+To have knowledge about the »how« and »why« of the user’s work allows you to create innovative products that meet the users’ needs.
+As well, you can utilize this knowledge to improve existing products.

 I try to teach methods for user needs research in a way that is descriptive and allows quick application of the learned methods by using tools that are readily available to you.
-I give examplesto demonstrate the use of methods in practice.
+I give examples to demonstrate the use of methods in practice.
 I hope you can imagine yourself applying the describes methods when reading – and I want to avoid teaching something that seems like mere theory to you.

 Don’t get me wrong (especially if you are a seasoned researcher for user needs or a professional in some other social science field).
 It is not that I think theory is superfluous and should be avoided by practitioners.
 I just want to empower beginners by provide a start in the field which is hands-on and leads to visible results.

 # Find People
-In user research we want to find out how and why our users do and why they are doing it.
-If we know this we can design our products accordingly.
+In user research we want to find out what our users do and how and why  they do it.
+If we know this, we can design our products accordingly.

-To be able to do research on the how and why of user’s work you need to find some users who would like to answer your questions and would demonstrate some tasks.
-These users are our (Research) Participants.
-(Your Participants may be called your »Sample«, in contrast to all those who could be possibly be participants, the »Population«.
-So a sample is a part of the population)
+To be able to do research on the »how« and »why« of user’s work, you need to find some users who would like to answer your questions and would demonstrate some tasks.
+These users are our (research) participants.
+(Your participants may be called your »sample«, in contrast to all those who could be possibly be participants, the »population«.
+So a sample – some users – is a part of the population – all possible users)

 ## Who are possible participants?

 The participants in your research need to be similar to the possible users of your final product.
 If you plan to create an app for people to create bibliographies it makes sense that the participants are students or researchers.
 If you plan to design a skateboard try to find people who skate.
-You could, nevertheless find out why some people prefer doing tricks on a BMX instead of a skateboard.
 The point is that you need to make up your mind who might give you the information about the how and why of the activities you want to support with your product.

 When selecting possible participants, I recommend doing a check based on (assumed) user behavior.
 Ask yourself: Are the people that may participant in your research likely to…